 DEFINITION: Instruction is designed with consideration for appropriate size and space for approach, reach, manipulation, and use regardless of a student's body size, posture, mobility, and communication needs.

-EXAMPLE: In small class settings, use of a circular seating arrangement to allow students to see and face speakers during discussion--important for student with attention deficit disorder or who are deaf and hard-of-hearing.
+EXAMPLE: In small class settings, use of a circular seating arrangement to allow students to see and face speakers during discussion--important for students with attention deficit disorder or who are deaf or hard-of-hearing.

 Principle 8: A community of learners

 DEFINITION: The instructional environment promotes interaction and communication among students between students and faculty.